MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-06-10-Direct-Update-vs-In-App-Update.md

 | Silent update                           | <span style="color:green">**Yes**</span>                                                                  | No                                                                |
 | Other Limitations                       |Installed app and update must be from the same version                                            |<span style="color:green">**Update must be of a higher version than the installed version**</span>

-###Conclusion
+### Conclusion

 If you're a native Android app developer, the in-app udpate is a new capability that fills the gap of proving an update without the user having to launch the Play Store.
 Exploiting this requires some amount of forethought and code even before you deliver any updates.
-All this is still subject to a the restrictions of the feature and Play Store
+All this is still subject to the restrictions of the feature and Play Store

 Direct Update, on the other hand is restricted to only Cordova and Ionic apps, but is far more versatile and powerful in creating a compelling user experience.